 - Endomorph – naturally higher body fat content

 - Ectomorph – naturally tall and skinny

 Determining your body type is important, as it will affect your fitness and nutrition plan.
 If you’re naturally chubby like most of us (it’s a curse!), then you need to be very carb-conscious in your diet and do plenty of exercise.
 This is most people in Western culture, hence the very high obesity rates.

-On the other hand, if your lean and skinny and have difficulty putting on muscle, then heavy-duty protein is in your future if you’re trying to build a solid physique.
+On the other hand, if you’re lean and skinny and have difficulty putting on muscle, then heavy-duty protein is in your future if you’re trying to build a lean physique.

 Your Body Type and What it Means

 Here is the run down on what your body type means, and how body types impact fitness goals, as well as your diet.
 (1)

 Appearance – Lean and long; generally skinny in appearance.